 Elasticsearch offers simple REST based APIs, a simple HTTP interface, and uses schema-free JSON documents, making it easy to get started and quickly build applications for a variety of use-cases.

 The distributed nature of Elasticsearch enables it to process large volumes of data in parallel, quickly finding the best matches for your queries.

 Elasticsearch comes integrated with Kibana, a popular visualization and reporting tool.
 It also offers integration with Beats and Logstash, while enable you to easily transform source data and load it into your Elasticsearch cluster.
 You can also use a number of open-source Elasticsearch plugins such as language analyzers and suggesters to add rich functionality to your applications.

 Elasticsearch operations such as reading or writing data usually take less than a second to complete.
 This lets you use Elasticsearch for near real-time use cases such as application monitoring and anomaly detection.

 Easy application development

 Getting started with Elasticsearch on AWS

 Managing and scaling Elasticsearch can be difficult and requires expertise in Elasticsearch setup and configuration.
-To make it easy for customers to run Elasticsearch, AWS offers Amazon Elasticsearch Service, a fully managed service that delivers 19 versions on open source Elasticsearch with the availability, scalability, and security that production workloads require.
+To make it easy for customers to run open-source Elasticsearch, AWS offers Amazon OpenSearch Service to perform interactive log analytics, real-time application monitoring, website search, and more.